What is Integral?

 - Right Action — Compassionate action

 - Right Meditation — Deep concentration / meditation

 - Right Samadhi — Liberating Unreasonable Joy

 This teaching emphasizes the absolute and relative nature of existence.
 The Prajnaparamita Sutras and Madhyamaka emphasize that form is emptiness and emptiness is form.
 Ultimate reality is present in the daily world of relative reality — but this is not obvious to most of us.
 Maps for practitioners are given inside of the Five Ranks of Tozan and the Oxherding Pictures.

 Doctrine of True Self

-Zen, and especially Integral Zen, places strong emphasis on the three poisons of the mind: ignorance, attachment, and aversion.
+Zen, and especially Integral Zen, places strong emphasis on the 3 poisons of the mind.
+Ignorance, attachment, and aversion.
 These historic teachings are finding strong clinical support in cutting-edge attachment theory and the neurobiology of trauma on the human brain.
-The three poisons have lasting effects on human consciousness, bonding patterns, unconscious attachments (and revulsions), and the ability of a practitioner to not only access a deep state of awareness (kensho) but to stabilize that state into a way of being.
+The 3 poisons have lasting effects on human consciousness, bonding patterns, unconconscious attachments (and revulsions), and the ability of a practitioner to not only access a deep state of awareness (kensho) but to stabilize that state into a way of being.

 With Integral language and a deep meditative practice, we are able to discuss complex topics with greater understanding, clarity, and compassion.
-By using Ken Wilber’s Integral Theory, including his All Quadrants All Levels (AQAL) map – all levels, lines, types, states, and quadrants – the territory of our lives comes alive.
+By using Ken Wilber’s Integral Theory, including his AQAL map – all levels, lines, types, states, and quadrants – the territory of our lives comes alive.

 This map allows greater compassion for ourselves and others, since it empowers us to stop imposing our unconscious assumptions about the world onto nearly every place we touch it.
 And yet, the map is not the territory, and Integral Zen is ruthless in its distinction between intellectual understanding, experiential understanding, and spiritual insight.